MicaelGerr/MicaelGerr/README.md

 - 👋 Hi, I’m @MicaelGerr
-- 👀 I’m interested in backend area
+- 👀 I'm a student in ICOMP-UFAM
-- 🌱 I’m currently learning java, node.js
+- 🌱 I'm proficient in DB,PL.
+I want to colabore the best I can in openSouce(when I can be able)
 - 📫 How to reach me: gerrarmicaeldasilva@gmail.com

 <!---